Loading your cart…

 Many of the soldiers buried in the Tiergarten fell during the fight for the Reichstag – designated as the main objective in the city by Soviet commanders.
 From April 29th 1945 until May 2nd, ferocious fighting took place in and around the building before the Red Army could clearly claim control of the area.
 As the military forces in Berlin surrendered the same day, the Soviet troops could toast to their new role as occupiers – remaining in the city for more than two months before the British and American forces arrived from the west to take control of their zones.

-The Soviet War Memorial in the Tiergarten, built in the western part of the city, a clear reminder that the Red Army had arrived first and many fought and died to liberate the city from fascism.
+This Soviet War Memorial in the Tiergarten, built in the western part of the city, is certainly a bold statement in reference to that fact – that the Red Army had arrived first and many of its men had died to liberate the city from fascism.

 Some useful links related to the Soviet War Memorial in the Tiergarten: